Some last Alleluias, from the liturgy for the eve of Septuagesima in an Anglo-Saxon Missal

 there to thee for ever singing

-'Alleluia dulce carmen' in an Anglo-Saxon hymnal (BL Cotton MS Vespasian D XII, f.48v)
+'Alleluia dulce carmen' in an Anglo-Saxon hymnal, with English gloss (BL Cotton MS Vespasian D XII, f.48v)